The Galápagos Paradox: Where 270,000 Visitors Threaten Darwin's Laboratory

 The Competitive Advantage: Why Galápagos Leads

-If Galápagos implements comprehensive immersive pre-visit education, it becomes the global model for conservation tourism.
+If Galápagos implements comprehensive immersive education, it becomes the global model for conservation tourism.
 This creates:

 International Recognition: